Our free membership, business.com+, takes the pain out of choosing new business services.

 Satellite, wireless, cellular technology

-While these businesses are deeply entrenched in internet operations, they’ll need to adjust how they do business.
-One day, wired infrastructure will be defunct and we’ll see more of what Google is doing with Google Fiber.
+While these businesses are deeply entrenched in internet operations, they’ll need to adjust their business models.
+One day, wired infrastructure will be defunct, and we’ll see more of what Google is doing with Google Fiber.

-Keep an eye on innovation in your industry
+Keeping an eye on disruption in your industry

 Digital technology has been a massive disruptor in many industries, including retail, entertainment, communications and travel.
 Trying to track industry trends and predict their impact is complicated.
 However, seemingly unrelated or new innovations from rivals can damage your business or industry if you don’t take notice — and you can be sure someone will.
 Netflix’s evolution is a prime example of that.

+The company’s willingness to abandon its DVD business in favor of streaming and later add advertising tiers despite premium positioning demonstrates the strategic courage required for successful digital transformation.
 Sometimes, businesses have invested so much in infrastructure that it’s almost impossible to turn the ship, so getting an early start is crucial.
-Digital makes everything fast; it won’t take 30 years anymore to scuttle an outdated business concept.
 No matter what your industry is, keep an eye on digital innovations and look toward the future to keep your business not just afloat but ahead of the pack.

 Did you find this content helpful?